 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-It is expected that learners will undertake out-of-class study which may include homework and practising language, literacy and numeracy skills.
+It is expected that learners will undertake out-of-class study which may include homework and practicing language, literacy, and numeracy skills.

 Note: Delivery hours can change to suit the needs of each student.